 01 of 10

-Whoever said, "if you can read, you can cook" had obviously never cooked anything.
+Whoever said, "If you can read, you can cook" had obviously never cooked anything.
 Recipes are written in a special language you must understand before you start cooking.
-In fact, the grammar in an ingredient list specifies how you are to manipulate that ingredient!
-So learn How to Read a Recipe before you even set foot into the kitchen.
+The grammar in an ingredient list specifies how you will manipulate an ingredient; for example, "1/2 cup fresh parsley, chopped" means you will chop the herb after it is measured, while "1/2 cup chopped fresh parsley" needs to be chopped before it is measured.
+It is important to learn how to interpret a recipe before you even set foot into the kitchen.

 02 of 10

-Do you know how to baste a turkey?
-How about the difference between baking powder and baking soda?
-A good glossary is essential to good cooking.
-Browse through a glossary or two to make sure you understand the terms and the language of cooking.
+Cooking and baking vocabulary includes many words that are unique to these skills, from basting to folding to cutting in.
+A good glossary is essential for successful cooking.
+Browse through a cooking glossary or two to make sure you understand the terms and the language of cooking.

 03 of 10

-If your food makes someone sick, it doesn't matter how good it tastes, how expensive the ingredients were, or how complicated it was to make.
+If your food makes someone sick, it does not matter how good it tastes, how expensive the ingredients were, or how complicated it was to make.
 All of that effort has been lost.
-And the consequences of foodborne illness can be lifelong.
-Read all about how to keep your food safe, including the proper way to cook hamburgers, safe final temperatures for meats and eggs, and how to avoid cross-contamination and food spoilage.
+The consequences of a food-borne illness can be lifelong.
+It is important to be informed about how to keep your food safe, including knowing the right internal temperatures for meats, how long certain foods can sit out, and how to avoid cross-contamination.

 04 of 10